Frequently Asked Questions

 How do I get prescription drug coverage?

-To get Medicare drug coverage, you must join a plan approved by Medicare, like WellCare.
-Some Medicare Advantage plans include prescription drug coverage.
-However, if it is not included, you have the option of joining a prescription drug plan (PDP).
+If you already do not have creditable prescription drug coverage, you must join a plan approved by Medicare.
+Some Medicare Advantage plans, like WellCare, include prescription drug coverage.
+However, if it is not included, you have the option of joining a stand-alone Prescription Drug Plan (PDP).
 Benefits may vary by plan, so call us for details on the plans available in your area.

 With so many options, choosing a Medicare Advantage plan can be confusing.
 How do I compare plans?